CodeforLeipzig/codeeu2014/README.md

 This repository contains all workshops for the [EU Code Week](http://codeweek.eu/) workshops given at the [OK Lab Leipzig](http://codefor.de/leipzig/).

-Every workshop's subdirectory contains it's own LICENSE file.
+Every workshop's subdirectory contains it's own README and LICENSE file.